 The final task is actually adding the colors into the swatch panel.
 With the color picker panel open I sample each color with the eyedropper and click the 'Add to Swatches' button.
 I add them from left to right, top to bottom so they will appear in the swatch panel in the correct order.
 This is quite tedious but the only way I know of to add the colors in the particular order I want.

 Once I've added all the colors into the swatch panel I click on the panel options and make sure to save my palette.
 I can then easily load the palette as a .aco file into the swatch panel anytime.
-Also, by selecting 'Save Swatches for Exchange' you can create a .ase file, which can be loaded into several other Adobe programs, as well as Aseprite.
+Also, by selecting 'Save Swatches for Exchange' you can create a .ase file, which can be loaded into several other Adobe programs.
+Save the image of your palette as a .png file and you can load it into Aseprite.

 Well, that completes my 128 color palette - Mondo.
 Now let's look at how I use the palette with some examples.